 Military matters were not Hadrian's only concern, and his final excursion saw him enjoying a tour of the empire, very much like a tourist, while also inspecting and fostering his relations with the local populations.
 This last trip to the East was to take six years.
 The emperor sailed for Athens in late 128 CE and spent the winter in Greece.
 Once again he was accompanied by his wife, Sabina, and a whole group of companions.
 Next spring, he sailed from Eleusis to Ephesus and travelled widely through Asia Minor.
 Many Greek cities recorded benefactions from Hadrian's visits in the form of buildings or even foundations.
 After spending the winter 129/130 CE in Antioch, Hadrian visited Palmyra in the Syrian desert.

 From Syria, Hadrian went to Egypt, passing through Phoenicia and Judea.
 He first visited the tomb of Pompey the Great (l.
-106-48 BCE), and then moved on to Alexandria.
+106-48 BCE) and then moved on to Alexandria.
 Here, Hadrian restored the Temple of Serapis and visited the Mouseion.
-Next, the party went on a cruise down the Nile.
+Next, the party went on a cruise up the Nile.
 Along the way, he probably visited the pyramids of Giza, but on 24 October, a horrible accident occurred: Antinous drowned in the Nile.
 Within a week, Hadrian decided to build a new city where his lover had died, Antinoöpolis, and the youth was declared a god.
 Despite the tragedy, the touring party continued down the Nile and visited the colossal statues of Pharaoh Amenhotep III (c.
 1386-1353 BCE), the so-called 'singing' Colossi of Memnon.

 After spending the winter of 130/1 CE in Alexandria, Hadrian returned to Athens, where he contributed to further benefactions and inaugurated the Temple of Olympian Zeus.
 Then, in late spring or early summer 132 CE, news arrived of a revolt in Judea, and Hadrian returned to the province to take charge.
 The emperor's final return to Rome is certified by epigraphy on 5 May 134 CE.
 Hadrian then fell seriously ill and retired to the seaside resort of Baiae on the Bay of Naples, where he died on 10 July 138 CE.